JFrog Cloud Data Processing Addendum

 - Security Responsibilities.

-JFrog is responsible for implementing and maintaining the technical and organizational measures for the Cloud Services as described in Appendix 2 to this DPA, designed to help secure Controller’s Personal Data against unauthorized processing and accidental or unlawful loss, access, or disclosure.
+JFrog is responsible for implementing and maintaining the Technical and Organizational Measures (“TOMs”) for the Cloud Services as described here, designed to help secure the Personal Data against unauthorized processing and accidental or unlawful loss, access, or disclosure.

 - JFrog may engage third-party service providers to Process Personal Data on behalf of Controller (“Sub-Processors”) for the duration of the Cloud Services.
 Controller provides JFrog with a general authorization to engage the Sub-Processors listed here.
 JFrog may engage with a new Sub-Processor to Process Personal Data on Controller’s behalf.
 Controller shall subscribe to notifications of new Sub-Processors for the Cloud Services here.
 When Controller subscribes, JFrog will provide notification of a new Sub-Processor before permitting them to Process Personal Data in connection with the provision of the Cloud Services.
 All Sub-Processors are required to abide by substantially equivalent obligations as JFrog under this DPA as applicable to their performance of the service.